Sn0wFox/ng1-webpack-lazyload/readme.md

 *Fortunately*, using the last versions of these tools with the basic source maps for prod (`source-map`, `.js.map` generated files) and for dev (`eval-source-map`, inline and evaluated) works.

+* Safari doesn't like evaluated source maps, for some reasons.
+Be sure to work with `source-map` and not `eval-source-maps`.